Antipsychotics in Delirium

-Alan J. Gelenberg, M.D. is Shively-Tan Professor and Chair of Psychiatry at Penn State University.
+Alan J. Gelenberg, M.D. is a Professor Emeritus at the University of Arizona and has chaired Departments of Psychiatry at Arizona and Penn State.
+He has also been on the faculty of Harvard Medical School, MIT, and the University of Wisconsin.
 He is Editor-in-Chief of the Journal of Clinical Psychiatry, the field's most widely read peer-reviewed journal, and founding author of Biological Therapies in Psychiatry Newsletter.

-Dr. Gelenberg has been on the faculties of Harvard, Massachusetts General Hospital, M.I.T. and the University of Wisconsin, headed the University of Arizona's Department of Psychiatry, and was President and CEO of Healthcare Technology Systems of Madison, WI.

 Dr. Gelenberg has been lead author of manuscripts in the Lancet, New England Journal of Medicine, and Journal of the AMA and has published over 280 scientific articles, editorials, and book chapters.
 He chaired the American Psychiatric Association's (APA) workgroup on Treatment Guidelines for Major Depressive Disorder, 3rd edition, was on a joint APA/AMA taskforce on similar guidelines for primary care and a committee to advise the U.S. Centers for Disease Control about depression.
 He helped create the ASEX scale to monitor sexual side effects of antidepressants and electronic versions of suicide-assessment instruments.